KoalaFacade/diamond-console/README.md

 **Usage**

-On Models use the Builder and add a function like bellow.
+In your model you can use the builder like the example below.

 `src/Domain/Shared/User/Models/User.php`
 ```php
 <?php